dankxylese/DevOps-linux/README.md

 #### Steps on local machine
 Private Key goes to `~/.shh`
 - `chmod 400 eng103a.pem` to make key only readable only to owner
-- `ssh -i "eng103a.pem" ubuntu@ec2-3-251-89-188.eu-west-1.compute.amazonaws.com` to connect to the machine, found in the instance list > start
+- `ssh -i "<path to your access key>.pem" ubuntu@ec2-3-251-89-188.eu-west-1.compute.amazonaws.com` to connect to the machine, found in the instance list > start

 - Once connected to the SSH, install subversion `sudo apt-get install subversion`
 - With subversion go to your github folder that you want to clone (instead of the whole project) and replace `tree/main` with `trunk`.
 Now you can copy that and run `svn checkout https://github.com/dankxylese/DevOps-linux/trunk/Vagrant/src`.
 This will clone just this folder.